 To run a query using the Query Builder:

 Click into the search bar to open the Query Builder.
-You can build queries for services, operations, and tags.
+You can build queries for services, operations, and attributes.
 Use

 NOT INto build the query.
 When you click into the Service or Operation field, Lightstep displays valid values.